SantiagoSalazarPavajeau/sre-lab/README.md

   - `TF_ENV` – selects the Terraform workspace and matching `environments/<env>.tfvars` file (default `localstack`).
   - `TF_ACTION` – choose between `plan` and `apply` for the infrastructure stage.
   - `SKIP_TERRAFORM` – bypass mock AWS provisioning (useful for app-only builds).
+- kubeconfig for the kind cluster is written to `.kind-kubeconfig`; all `start-up/*.sh` helpers export this path so subsequent `kubectl` commands (including Jenkins stages) hit the correct API endpoint.
 - The pipeline stages run in this order:
   1. Bootstrap kind (if enabled).
   2. Start LocalStack, run Terraform plan/apply, capture outputs, tear LocalStack down.